caas-team/GoKubeDownscaler/README.md

 - the `--deployment-time-annotation` cli argument was changed to `--time-annotation`
 - backwards compatible: if you used this cli argument, you have to change it to `--time-annotation`

+### Missing Features

+Currentlly the GoKubeDownscaler is still a WIP.
+This means that there are still some features missing.
+You can find a list of the known-missing features [here](https://github.com/caas-team/GoKubeDownscaler/labels/missing%20feature).
+If you think that any other features are missing or you have an idea for a new feature, feel free to open an [Issue](/../../issues/) with the [`Missing Feature` label](https://github.com/caas-team/GoKubeDownscaler/labels/missing%20feature)

 ## Developing